-This blog post will outline what written planning and preparation is needed by language support/ English as an Additional Language teachers in Ireland, as well as hi-lighting the relevant documents to look at and showing where you can find resources.
+This blog post will outline what written planning and preparation is needed for English as an Additional Language teaching in Ireland, as well as hi-lighting the relevant documents to look at and showing where you can find resources.

 Where can I find the relevant documents and publications?

-Well the good news is that the NCCA have a page on their website dedicated to EAL in primary schools here.
-It is where you will find all of the relevant resources and documents in one place.
-The bad news is that most of the guidance and resources are quite old!
+The NCCA used to have a page on their website dedicated to EAL in primary schools, but it seems to have been taken down in 2023.
+Fortunately the IPPN have a document with links to the relevant resources and documents here.
+Although the bad news is that most of the guidance and resources are quite old!

 What resources will I use?

-EAL teachers need to assess children using the Primary School Assessment Kit (PSAK).
-This is available on the NCCA EAL webpage.
+SET/ EAL teachers should assess children using the Primary School Assessment Kit (PSAK).
+This is available at the link from the IPPN website above,

 Once you have administered the PSAK, you will know what level of language proficiency the children are on, and you can begin teaching using the “Up and Away” EAL curriculum.